Take a Summer Tour of These Beloved Literary Gardens

 The Secret Garden

 The world is a closed-in place for lonely orphan Mary Lennox.
 When she arrives at Misselthwaite Manor, nothing seems to change at first.
 She is still unhappy and out-of-sorts with everyone around her.
-Gradually she discovers the power of love, life, and healing, centered around a secret garden:
+Gradually she discovers the power of love, life, and healing—all centered around a secret garden:

 "And the secret garden bloomed and bloomed and every morning revealed new miracles."